 The Fireblocks DeFi API consists of:

-- A set of new endpoints that allow customers to invoke smart-contract functions.
+- A set of endpoints that allow customers to invoke smart-contract functions

-- New policy rules that allow multi-user approvals for smart-contract transactions and protocol level sanctioning.
+- Policy rules that allow multi-user approvals for smart-contract transactions and protocol-level sanctioning

 2) Fireblocks DeFi Browser Extension